pyEdwin/Jenkins/jenkins_practice/README.md

 * Click Build Now.

 * Refresh the window and click the View link next to index.jsp.
 Verify the contents of the index.jsp file.

+#### Hands-on 3 : Building an Application as a Freestyle Jenkins Project

+<h6> The Scenario>/h6>

+The team has asked us to configure a Jenkins project to build the train-schedule app.
+The source code for the application is hosted in the GitHub repository.
+The app already has build automation set up using gradle wrapper, and can be built with ./gradlew build.
+The team wants Jenkins to execute this automated build every time changes are pushed to the GitHub repository.

+We will need to:

+* Configure Jenkins to authenticate with GitHub
+* Create a freestyle project in Jenkins
+* Configure the project to build the train-schedule app
+* Set up a webhook to trigger the build whenever changes are made to the repository in GitHub
+* Configure the build to archive trainSchedule.zip as a build artifact